RelistenNet/relisten-web/README.md

 Visit https://relisten.net to find out more.

 ## iOS
-Our mobile app is on the App Store/Play STore and also open source @ https://github.com/RelistenNet/relisten-mobile
+Our mobile app is on the App Store/Play Store and also open source @ https://github.com/RelistenNet/relisten-mobile

 ## Sonos
 Our Sonos app is on the Sonos store and also open source @ https://github.com/RelistenNet/relisten-sonos